 - 1 On the Contacts page, select the contact you want to start a chat session with.
 If you do not have a contact card created for the other party, you have to create one first.
-See "Creating and editing contacts" on page 51 for more information. - 2 Click on the toolbar, or click Chat on the Tools menu. - 4 When you receive a reply from the other party, the reply message is shown automatically in the Chat window.
+See "Creating and editing contacts" on page 51 for more information. - 2 Click on the toolbar, or click Chat on the Tools menu. - 3 The Chat dialog box opens.
+Write the message in the Message field and click ... - 4 When you receive a reply from the other party, the reply message is shown automatically in the Chat window.
 It is not stored in Inbox.